jonnyweatherly/aajonusnet/md/QNA/Q&A Of August 24, 2008.md

 Location: Malibu, CA

-A: A lot of people think that the Primal Diet™ is a stagnant diet.
+A: A lot of people think that the Primal Diet is a stagnant diet.

 Q: Is a what?